 Argh!
 As if managing yourself and your MP isn’t quite enough, there’s someone else.
 Someone that relies entirely upon you to tell them what to do, and how to do it.

-However, judging by the number of applications that come in for parliamentary internships, chances are this person is pretty good.
+However, judging by the amount of applications that come in for parliamentary internships, chances are this person is pretty good.
 Internships should be, and can easily be, mutually beneficial.
-They want to learn about the job, get some experience and enjoy being in Westminster or your constituency office.
+They want to learn about the job, get some experience and enjoy being in Westminster.
 You’d like some help around the office, and someone to rant with when your boss is running two hours late or you spill your paper cup of porridge from the Debate caff all over your keyboard.
 (Believe me, that stuff is like glue.)

 Firstly, take a minute to consider whether you’re actually able to take an Intern on.
 Do you have enough desk space?
 Do you have a computer available for them to use?
 Is there enough interesting work for them to do?
 Can you commit to being able to have them in the office for a reasonable length of time?
 Do you have the funds to pay them?

 If the answer to all of these questions is yes, then you’ll need to talk to your MP about how it’s going to work.
-Once they’ve agreed that your idea was brilliant, and you should definitely get an Intern, then it’s time to talk about all the technical stuff like pay and the sorts of jobs an intern could do.
+Once they’ve agreed that your idea was brilliant, and you should definitely get an Intern, then it’s time to talk about all the technical stuff like pay.

 It is always a good idea to talk to other MPs’ staff too, to hear about their experiences and handy hints.